Cost of LivingUpdated May 2026

 How can I save money on rent prices in Billings?

 Billings's cost index of 96 is a starting point, not a verdict.
 Your specific lifestyle — commute distance, dining habits, hobbies — shifts the real number significantly.
-Factor in MT state income tax when comparing cities.
-A $5K salary difference can evaporate (or double) depending on state tax policy.
+With competitive pricing in Billings, you have leverage to request extras — post-project cleanup, extended warranties, or material upgrades — without increasing the total.
 Additionally, timing matters: rent prices peak in June-August when most leases turn over.
 Signing a lease in November-February often saves 5-10% on the same unit.

 How does Billings compare to other west cities?